SaaS Management

 Here's what to evaluate:

 Network Scanning: The baseline capability.
-Discovery tools scan your network to identify connected hardware and software — servers, workstations, printers, endpoints, and applications.
+Discovery tools scan your network to identify connected hardware and software, including servers, workstations, printers, endpoints, and applications.
 Most tools on this list do this well.
 Where they differ is in what they do with that data once it's collected.

 Software License Management: Tracks active licenses, flags unused or duplicate subscriptions, and surfaces compliance gaps before a vendor audit does.
 Particularly valuable in SaaS-heavy environments where procurement is decentralized and shelfware accumulates quietly.

-Inventory Management: Maintains a continuously updated record of all IT assets including hardware specs, software versions, ownership, and location.
+Inventory Management: Maintains a continuously updated record of all IT assets, covering hardware specs, software versions, ownership, and location.
 The quality of this inventory depends entirely on how broadly the tool discovers assets in the first place.

 Security Monitoring: Identifies vulnerabilities, misconfigurations, and potential threats across the asset landscape.
 Traditional tools focus on known, managed assets.
 Modern environments need tools that can also surface unmanaged assets like shadow IT, unauthorized AI apps, and OAuth integrations that never made it into the approved inventory.

 Compliance Reporting: Generates audit-ready documentation across frameworks like SOC 2, ISO 27001, HIPAA, and PCI DSS.
-The limitation with most tools is that compliance reporting is retrospective, a snapshot of what was true at a point in time, not a continuously maintained posture.
+The limitation with most tools is that compliance reporting is retrospective.
+It's a snapshot of what was true at a point in time, not a continuously maintained posture.

 9 IT Asset Discovery Tools

-Let's dive deep into the comprehensive list of the best IT asset discovery tools available in the market.
+Let's dive into the nine best IT asset discovery tools available in the market.

 1. Zluri

-We built Zluri for IT and security teams at mid-market and enterprise companies — organizations running hundreds of SaaS apps, managing distributed workforces, and operating in environments where identities multiply faster than governance can keep up.
+We built Zluri for IT and security teams at mid-market and enterprise companies.
+These are organizations running hundreds of SaaS apps, managing distributed workforces, and operating in environments where identities multiply faster than governance can keep up.
 If your team is responsible for access visibility, compliance readiness, or identity security posture, this is the problem we designed around.

 Most IT asset discovery tools tell you what is on your network.
 IVIP tells you who has access to it, how that access was granted, and where the risk actually sits.

-Continuous Activity Intelligence Where other tools generate periodic reports, we continuously analyze identity behavior and entitlement changes, dynamically score risk by impact and exposure, and surface anomalies and peer outliers in real time — so your team is acting on current intelligence, not last month's snapshot.
+Continuous Activity Intelligence: Where other tools generate periodic reports, we continuously analyze identity behavior and entitlement changes, dynamically score risk by impact and exposure, and surface anomalies and peer outliers in real time.
+Your team acts on current intelligence, not last month's snapshot.

 We deploy in weeks using pre-built connectors, compared to the months-long rollouts typical of traditional IGA tools.